hombredequeso/ad-checkout/AdCheckout/README.md

 ```

 ## Tests

-xunit tests are provided in AdCheckoutTests
+XUnit tests are provided in AdCheckoutTests.

 ```
 cd AdCheckoutTests
 dotnet test
 ```

-## Program Overview
+## Implementation Overview
-The type of the item is generic, TItem.
-For the most part strings are used here.

 1. An instance of Checkout<TItem> is created.
 A list of IPricingRules is passed to it.
+(The type of the item is generic, TItem.
+For the most part strings are used here).
 2. Items are added to the checkout.
 3. checkout.Total() will give the total price at any time.